 Foods/Diet that may Increase Breast Cancer Risk

-While a diet with the right foods can influence reducing the risk of developing breast cancer, following an unhealthy eating pattern by taking the wrong foods can increase the risk of this cancer, ultimately make it difficult to fight the cancer.
+While a diet with the right foods can influence reducing the risk of developing breast cancer, following an unhealthy eating pattern by taking the wrong foods can increase the risk of this cancer, ultimately making it difficult to fight the cancer.

 High Heme Iron intake may Increase the Risk of Breast Cancer